TobiasPSP/doneland_sources/Components/Microcontroller/README.md

 There are *three* families of microcontrollers that are commonly used in *DIY* projects:

 * [ATMega/Arduino](Arduino): *Arduino breakout boards* started to make *microcontrollers* popular among hobbyist and makers.
-Until recently, *Arduinos* exclusively used the *ATMega* microcontrollers.
-Meanwhile, some *Arduino breakout boards also use *ESP* and other microcontrollers.
+Until recently, *Arduinos* exclusively used the *ATMega* family of microcontrollers.
+Meanwhile, some *Arduino* breakout boards also use *ESP* and other microcontrollers.
-* [ESP/Expressif](ESP): When the Chinese company *Expressif* released its **ESP8266**, it became an instant success: it was comparably powerful and *WiFi*-enabled.
+* [ESP/Espressif](ESP): When the Chinese company *Espressif* released its **ESP8266**, it became an instant success: it was comparably powerful and *WiFi*-enabled.
 Today, the single- and dual-core **ESP32** microcontrollers probably are among the most powerful, most competetively priced and most popular processors.
 * [ATTiny](ATTiny): for less computing intensive use cases, *ATTiny* microcontrollers are are great alternative due to their very small size and very low cost.

 > [!NOTE]